Composr Tutorial: Anti-spam settings

 Per-site Q&A / Probation / Shadow-banning (advanced)There is a developer addon, antispam_question, which checks the value of a custom profile field to see if it matches a pre-defined setting.
 If it does not, it puts the member in the Probation usergroup only.

 You could then then configure your forum permissions so there is only a single forum these members see, that normal members don't.
 This effectively works as a shadow-ban.
 You can then move people out of Probation manually if you need to.

 The developer addon hard-codes the CPF ID being checked against, and the expected value, and the ID of the usergroup to put failing members in (the default Probation usergroup).
 It would be fairly easy to customise with minimal coding skills, although ideally we'd add a more extensive configurable feature.

 Setting rulesIf spam is being posted by real humans, those humans may not realise you have nofollow, and other measures that minimise the effectiveness of their spam.

 It may be a good idea to explicitly mention your policies on your join page so that human spammers will know they are wasting their time, and thus avoid wasting your time too.
 The compo.sr site has a good example you can follow.

 What we don't do

 - Some popular spam checking tools will run checks through a commercial third-party server.
-We'd rather deliver our code to you within Composr, for improved performance, and in line with our Open Source philosophy.
+We'd rather deliver our code to you within Composr, for improved performance, reliability, and in line with our Open Source philosophy.

 - Various alternative CAPTCHA systems (as explained above, under 'CAPTCHA')